ps-tuebingen-courses/pl1-lecture-notes/src/14-object-algebras/object-algebras.md

 without changing existing code, too: Just add a
 `trait prettyPrint extends Exp[String]` and, if pretty-printing of `ExpWithMult` is required, extend with `trait prettyPrintMult extends prettyPrint with ExpWithMult[String]`.
-This is the object algebra way of solving the expression problem.
+This is the object-algebra way of solving the expression problem.

 We can also go one step further and combine object algebras with typed higher-order abstract syntax, using higher-kinded type members.